Arnold Schwarzenegger: Early life and education

-Gustav Schwarzenegger married Aurelia on October 20, 1945; he was 38 and she was 23.
-According to Schwarzenegger, his parents were very strict: "Back then in Austria it was a very different world [...] if we did something bad or we disobeyed our parents, the rod was not spared."
+Gustav married Aurelia on October 20, 1945; he was 38 and she was 23.
+According to Schwarzenegger, his parents were very strict: "Back then in Austria it was a very different world ... if we did something bad or we disobeyed our parents, the rod was not spared."
 He grew up in a Catholic family.
 Gustav preferred his elder son, Meinhard, over Arnold.
 His favoritism was "strong and blatant", which stemmed from unfounded suspicion that Arnold was not his biological child.
-Schwarzenegger has said that his father had "no patience for listening or understanding your problems".
+Schwarzenegger says that his earliest childhood memory is of climbing into his parents' bed during a bad thunder-and-lightning storm and cuddling between his mother and father.
+He has said, however, that his father had "no patience for listening or understanding your problems".
 He had a good relationship with his mother, with whom he kept in touch until her death.